-The first point is considerably more uncommon and only two instances have been dealt with so far, in the very recent6 [DR20, YZ20].
-Unlike [YZ20] (that not only restricts to smooth perturbations but also assumes that these are supported away from reference discontinuities) but as in [DR20] we make the challenge even greater by authorizing perturbations introducing new discontinuities.
+2020] (that not only restricts to smooth perturbations but also assumes that these are supported away from reference discontinuities) but as in [Duchêne and Rodrigues 2020] we make the challenge even greater by authorizing perturbations introducing new discontinuities.
 Thus, since small discontinuities may disappear in finite time, our analysis includes cases where the structure of discontinuities change with time.
-To achieve this goal, as in [DR20] we make the most of the scalar nature of the equations.
+To achieve this goal, as in [loc. cit.] we make the most of the scalar nature of the equations.
 Indeed in the scalar case the Rankine-Hugoniot condition may be solved by adjusting the shock location so that one strategy to analyze the piecewise regular case is to extend each smooth piece to the whole domain and then glue them according to the dynamics of the Rankine-Hugoniot conditions.
 This essentially breaks the study of the dynamics into two kinds of elementary problems: the analysis of whole domain problems on one hand, the study of the motions of shock locations into known environments on the other hand.
-Note that unlike the case treated in [DR20] where background waves are piecewise constants here the extension to the whole line is by essence artificial since in general smooth parts of stable wave profiles of (0.1) are not parts of a stable front of (0.1).
-Yet we may still modify7 (0.1) outside values of interest to turn those parts as portions of stable fronts of an equation with the same structure as (0.1).
-As in [DR20] we stress that the notion of solution we use ensures uniqueness by the classical Kružkov theory [Kru70] and that the non uniqueness in the extension part of our argument is compensated by the fact that no artificial part is revealed by the motion of the shock locations.
+Note that unlike the case treated in [loc. cit.], where background waves are piecewise constants, here the extension to the whole line is in essence artificial since in general smooth parts of stable wave profiles of (0-1) are not parts of a stable front of (0-1).
+Yet we may still modify7 (0-1) outside values of interest to turn those parts into portions of stable fronts of an equation with the same structure as (0-1).
+As in [loc. cit.] we stress that the notion of solution we use ensures uniqueness by the classical Kružkov theory [1970] and that the nonuniqueness in the extension part of our argument is compensated for by the fact that no artificial part is revealed by the motion of the shock locations.

-At last, to our knowledge, the nonlinear analysis near waves with characteristic points is carried out here for the very first time.
-It seems that even its impact on the spectral problem is fully analyzed here for the first time, though some partial considerations were already present in [JNR+19].
+Finally, to our knowledge, the nonlinear analysis near waves with characteristic points is carried out here for the very first time.
+It seems that even its impact on the spectral problem is fully analyzed here for the first time, though some partial considerations were already present in [Johnson et al. 2019].
 The paramount importance to be able to include characteristic points in the development of a general stability theory for hyperbolic systems originates in the fact that, as easily deduced from entropy constraints, any solution containing two shocks must contain a characteristic point.

-To provide the reader with some insight on the impact of characteristic points, let us first recall what are the usual expectations for more standard waves with the simplest nontrivial spatial structure such as single-bump solitary waves or monotonic fronts (as opposed to constants on one side or periodic waves on the other).
+To provide the reader with some insight on the impact of characteristic points, let us first recall the usual expectations for more standard waves with the simplest nontrivial spatial structure such as single-bump solitary waves or monotonic fronts (as opposed to constants on one side or periodic waves on the other).
 In general, for such stable waves, the best one may expect is that solutions arising from an initial perturbation of the wave profile will converge to some spatial translate of the original wave.
 This is known as asymptotic orbital stability with asymptotic phase.
-Thus part of the nonlinear analysis consists in projecting out the non-decaying critical phase dynamics.
+Thus part of the nonlinear analysis consists in projecting out the nondecaying critical phase dynamics.
 This typically involves the spectral projector of the linearized dynamics associated with the simple eigenvalue 0, with (right) eigenfunction the spatial derivative of the wave profile.
 Separating the phase dynamics from shape deformations may thus be interpreted as imposing some orthogonality with the dual eigenfunction of the adjoint operator.
 Note that in general the resulting asymptotic phase depends in an intricate nonlinear way on the initial perturbation.